wenceorg/phys52015/site/content/setup/hamilton-quickstart.md

 should obtain an account on Hamilton by [following their instructions](https://www.dur.ac.uk/cis/local/hpc/hamilton/account/#getting_account).

+When requesting an account for this course, please put the course leader (Lawrence Mitchell) as the approver, and mention that the access is for the MISCADA course PHYS52015.

 Since we'll be logging in a lot, I also provide some [tips]({{< ref configuration.md >}}) on how to configure `ssh` for swifter login.